Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Differential Dynamic Programming Oracle

 If the costs $\cost_t$ are convex for all $t$ and $\qua_{\cost_t}^{\state_t, \ctrl_t}(\diffstate, \cdot) + \frac{\reg}{2} \|\cdot\|_2^2$ is strongly convex for all $t$ and all $\diffstate$, then the cost-to-go functions $\costogo_t$ are convex quadratics for all $t$, i.e., $\costogo_{t+1}(\diffstate) = \costogo_{t+1}(0) + \qua_{\costogo_{t+1}}(\diffstate)$.
 In that case, the recursion~\eqref{eq:rec_bell_approx_lq} simplifies as

 and the policies are given by the minimizer of Eq.~\eqref{eq:rec_bell_approx_lq_simplified}.
 The recursion~\eqref{eq:rec_bell_approx_lq_simplified} is then the same as the recursion done when computing a Gauss-Newton oracle.
 Namely, the backward pass in this case is the backward pass of a Gauss-Newton oracle.
 Though the output policies are the same, the output of the oracle will differ since the roll-out phase does not follow the linearized trajectories in the DDP approach.
 The computational scheme of a DDP approach with linear quadratic approximations presented in Fig.~\ref{fig:ddplq} is then almost the same as the one of a Gauss-Newton oracle presented in Fig.~\ref{fig:ilqr}, except that in the roll-out phase the linear approximations of the dynamics are replaced by finite differences of the dynamics.
+This DDP approach amounts to the iterative Linear Quadratic Regulator (iLQR) developed by~\citet{tassa2012synthesis}.\\

-\paragraph{Quadratic Approximation} If we consider a quadratic approximation for the composition of the cost-to-go function and the dynamics, we get
+{\bf Quadratic Approximation.} If we consider a quadratic approximation for the composition of the cost-to-go function and the dynamics, we get

 where $\nabla ^ 2 \dyn(\state, \ctrl)[\cdot, \cdot, \costate]$ is defined in~\eqref{eq:additional_quad_newton}.
 Plugging this model into~\eqref{eq:bell_approx} and using quadratic approximations of the costs, the recursion~\eqref{eq:bell_approx_rec} amounts to, starting from $\costogo_\horizon = \qua_{\diff_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}} = \qua_{\cost_\horizon}^{\state_\horizon, \ctrl_\horizon}$,